vividness/lexeme/README.md

     fin

-Since we can see that there's a couple of lexemes used in this language we will define them as part of the lexers operative ruleset.
+Since we can see that there's a couple of lexemes used in this language we will define them as part of the lexer's operative ruleset.
 To keep things as simple as possible, I'll place the language definition and the lexical analyzer call in the same code base.
 Ideally, language definition would be something you want to write and include separately.